sebastienrousseau/shokunin/examples/example.com/contents/index.md

 ## msapplication - The MS Application config of the page.
 msapplication_config: /browserconfig.xml
-## msapplication_tap_highlight - The MS Application tap highlight of the page.
 msapplication_tap_highlight: no
 ## msapplication - The MS Application tile color of the page.
 msapplication_tile_color: "#7ce846"